Thundercat (musician): It Is What It Is

 In 2021, he received the Libera Award for Best R&B Record 2021 for his album It Is What It Is (Brainfeeder Records) by the American Association of Independent Music (A2IM).
 The album was also nominated as Record of the Year, but lost to Phoebe Bridgers' album Punisher.

 In 2022, he made a guest appearance in the fourth episode of The Book of Boba Fett as a "Mod Artist" who Boba Fett enlists to save Fennec Shand's life in a flashback where he replaced her damaged parts with cybernetic replacements.

-In April 2023, he released a new single collaborating with Kevin Parker/Tame Impala, "No More Lies."
-Following the release of "No More Lies", Thundercat announced the In Yo Girl’s City Tour, to begin on August 5, 2023 in Newport, Rhode Island and conclude on November 14, 2023 in Santiago, Chile.
+In April 2023, he released a new single collaborating with Kevin Parker/Tame Impala, "No More Lies".
+Following the release of "No More Lies", Thundercat announced the In Yo Girl’s City Tour, to begin on August 5, 2023, in Newport, Rhode Island and conclude on November 14, 2023, in Santiago, Chile.

+Distracted

+On September 15, 2025, Thundercat released the singles "I Wish I Didn't Waste Your Time" and "Children of the Baked Potato"; the latter song featured Remi Wolf.

+On January 29, 2026, Thundercat released the track "I Did This To Myself", featuring Lil Yachty, as a single from his then upcoming fifth studio album, Distracted.
+On February 17, Thundercat released another single featuring Mac Miller named "She Knows Too Much".
+The album was released on April 3, 2026 through Brainfeeder, and was mainly produced by Greg Kurstin with additional credits from Flying Lotus, Kenny Beats and The Lemon Twigs.
+It features guest appearances from Tame Impala, A$AP Rocky, Channel Tres and Willow Smith, as well as a posthumous feature by Mac Miller.

+He is scheduled to headline We Out Here Festival in the UK in August 2026, and to embark on the North American "Distracted AF Tour" in support of the album, beginning on October 2, 2026 in Miami and concluding on December 11, 2026 in Austin.
+Channel Tres, TiaCorine, Fera, 54 Ultra, and Kitty Ca$h will open over various dates.